 It’s a misuse of power that keeps a single group on top while others are buried underneath physical and financial oppression.

-I am so genuinely grateful for all the hard work done in the past and for what I have, yes, but feminism is absolutely still necessary and relevant today.
+I am so genuinely grateful for all the hard work done in the past and for what I have, yes, but discussing women’s rights issues today is absolutely still necessary and relevant.
 As the times change, it demands more and more improvement, particularly in terms of intersectionality.
 There’s still a long way to go.

 If you still don’t get that by now, there’s at least one of two things you can assuredly be grateful for experiencing this Thanksgiving — ignorant bliss or a blessing such as privilege.

 - If We Want True Gender Equality, This Isn’t How We Get There - March 22, 2018

 - How to Celebrate Women’s History Month Like a Pro - March 20, 2018

 - We’re Only Beginning to Grasp the Negative Effects of Social Media on Politics - March 15, 2018